hanzotaz/writeup/README.md

 # corCTF 2023

+## Background
+corCTF 2022 was a CTF event organized by Crusader of Rust team and was held from Sat, 29 July 2023, 12:00 UTC — Mon, 31 July 2023, 12:00 UTC.
+There are a total of 39 challenges, with catrgories made up of reverse engineering, web, pwn, crypto and blockchain.
+Being a novice in CTF and cybersecurity in general, I only managed to complete 1 challenge, which is Force under the web category.

 ## web/force

 In this challenge we are given tarball file to be download.
 It contains the source code of the web app that we can run as Docker using the Dockerfile provided.